lihuicham/nus-orbital-project-2022/README.md

 ![Tiles](./readme_assets/Home.jpg)

 ### Notes & To-Do List
 Notes & to-do lists are meant to satisfy the quick note taking needs of the users.
-Both pages support simple typing, and the to-do list supports an additional checkbox feature.
+Both pages support simple typing.

-As both pages are meant for quick and simple note taking, we do not intend to add more features such as bolded words, add a photo or link function.
+As both pages are meant for simple note taking, we do not intend to add more features such as bolded / italic words, add a photo or link function.
 We wish to maintain the simplicity of the features and minimalistic design of  the app.

-**Current Progress:** Normal notes & todo list functions done.
-With basic UI design.
-Incomplete functions: Search function (unable to filter) and delete button in Notes page, for now, tap anywhere in the yellow box to delete.
+Current progress: Both pages completed with full functions.

 #### Notes
-For notes, the user can add and delete notes.
-All notes will be visible in one screen and users can scroll to view their notes.
-Users can swipe to delete the notes.
+For notes, the user can add (save), edit and delete notes.
+When the “+” button at the bottom right corner is clicked, a new page (which is a modal) for adding & editing the notes will be visible.
+All notes are arranged in one screen and users can scroll to view their notes.
+Users can also choose to view the notes in “Full View” or “List View” (collapsed notes).

 **--> Watch a demo video of Notes: [Notes 📺](https://drive.google.com/file/d/1qhzXf-iBGun7XZjSQATp-M0N9kCZG8qk/view?usp=sharing)**